audomsak/ocp-dev-workshop/document/resiliency/application-health-checks.md

 # Application Health Checks

-## Understanding Liveness And Readiness
+## Understand Liveness And Readiness

 1. Open application URL and edit the URL by replacing `todo.html` with following path: